subsquid/docs/docs/graphql-api/subscriptions.md

 For each entity type, the following queries are supported for subscriptions:
 - `${EntityName}ById` -- query a single entity
-- `${EntityName}s` -- query multiple entities with a `where` filter
+- `${EntityName}s` -- query multiple entities with a `where` filter Note that despite being [deprecated](/graphql-api/overview/#supported-queries) from the regular query set, `${EntityName}s` queries will continue to be available for subscriptions going forward.

 **Example**